istamosh/algo-and-ds/README.md

 # Algorithm and Data Structures

 Welcome to the **Algorithm and Data Structures** repository!
 This repository is dedicated to solving various problems from HackerRank, LeetCode, and CodeWars.
-The solutions are implemented in JavaScript and TypeScript.
+The solutions are implemented in JavaScript, TypeScript, and SQL.

 ## Table of Contents